KronoCode/Portfolio/README.md

 <img width="598" alt="Schermata 2022-04-02 alle 09 36 06" src="https://user-images.githubusercontent.com/96634620/161372388-51bec27a-3373-4e1a-8e42-9d4dc4391d65.png">

-A simple OOP project to be able to add,delete, show grade or show all the students in a grade.
+A simple OOP Python project to be able to add,delete, show grade or show all the students in a grade.

 ###### HMI and control of microprocessors PICOGRID:
 ```
 Realization of a scale model of a house powered by solar panel.
-Identification of the needs, implementation of an HMI and sizing of the system: solar panel, MPPT, battery.
+Identification of the needs, implementation of an HMI and sizing of the system:
+solar panel, MPPT, battery etc.
 ```
-My role in the project was to program the microcontrollers to :
+My role in the project was to program the microcontrollers in C language to :

 * Display and use the battery level to switch to "Low Power Mode".
 * Program double PWMs to control transistors which will allow us to turn off power outlets or other features.